 We collected multiple forms of data across the year-long engagement, including field notes from design and policy implementation proposal sessions, transcripts of meetings, simulation logs and iteration logs from the system, semi-structured interviews, recordings of the commencement event, and relevant email correspondence.
 All data collection procedures were approved by the university’s Institutional Review Board (IRB).

 We analyzed our qualitative data as follows.
-The first author transcribed and coded the meeting transcripts, the interviews, the policy implementation proposal session, and relevant email exchanges.
+The first author transcribed and coded meeting transcripts, interviews, recordings of policy implementation proposal sessions, and relevant email exchanges.
 Two other researchers independently reviewed the coded transcripts and provided feedback.
 The first author began by open coding one transcript, then discussed the emerging codes with the other coders to align on coding granularity and analytic focus.
 We then applied open coding across the full set of transcripts and emails, capturing both immediate design concerns and broader reflections about policy relevance \cite{strauss1987qualitative}.
 Together, we refined the codes into higher-level categories and conducted a thematic analysis to surface recurrent patterns \cite{braun2006using}.
 We resolved disagreements through discussion until consensus was reached.
-These qualitative analyses provided the foundation for the detailed accounts of our design iterations ans findings presented in the following sections.
+These qualitative analyses provided the foundation for the detailed accounts of our design iterations and findings presented in the following sections.